cschleiden/go-workflows/README.md

 The execution model for `go-workflows` follows closely the one created for Uber's [Cadence](https://cadenceworkflow.io) and which was then forked by the original creators for [Temporal.io](https://temporal.io).

-TODO: describe in more detail here.
+See https://cschleiden.dev/blog/2022-05-02-go-workflows-part2/ for some more details.

 ### Supported backends